hellboywyh/pytorch-kaldi-CGS/README.md

 PyTorch-Kaldi is an open-source repository for developing state-of-the-art DNN/HMM speech recognition systems.
 The DNN part is managed by PyTorch, while feature extraction, label computation, and decoding are performed with the Kaldi toolkit.

-This repository contains the last version of the  PyTorch-Kaldi toolkit (PyTorch-Kaldi-v1.0).
+This repository contains the PyTorch-Kaldi toolkit (PyTorch-Kaldi-v1.0).
 To take a look into the previous version (PyTorch-Kaldi-v0.1), [click here](https://bitbucket.org/mravanelli/pytorch-kaldi-v0.0/src/master/).

 The toolkit is released under a **Creative Commons Attribution 4.0 International license**.
 You can copy, distribute, modify the code for research, commercial and non-commercial purposes.
 We only ask to cite our paper referenced above.